rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 58cm which I was willing to make work.

-My number transferred to a new bike and the steel giant hanging on a rack, I was able to ride the few remaining miles from lunch to camp to finish out the day.
+My number transferred to a new bike and the steel giant hanging on a rack, I was able to ride the remaining miles from lunch to camp to finish out red dress day, wearing my breezy red sun dress.

 <center>
 <img src="/images/post-images/alc-2019/red-dress.jpg" title="Red dress day"/>